okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/feature-lifecycle-management/index.md

 > **Note**: A Beta Fature that is marked as self-service will stay as self-service even if it's closed and temporarily unavailable to be enabled.
 For example, if an [open Beta](#beta-features) transitions into a closed Beta, the Feature will remain self-service.
 This means that it will appear in the list of available self-service Features, but you will not be able to enable it without contacting Support.

 Only Beta and Early Access (EA) Features are considered self-service.
-Once a Feature transitions from either of these states to Generally Available (GA), it will no longer appear as an available self-service Feature.
+Once a Feature transitions from either of these states to Generally Available (GA), it will no longer be listed as an available self-service Feature.

 ## Beta Features